 This section primarily deals with post-service claims (claims for services, drugs or supplies you have already received).
-See Section 3 for information on prior Plan approval and pre-service claims procedures (services, drugs or supplies requiring prior Plan approval), including urgent care claims procedures.
+See Section 3 for information on prior Plan approval and pre-service claims procedures (services, drugs, or supplies requiring prior Plan approval), including urgent care claims procedures.

-When you see Plan providers, receive services at Plan hospitals and facilities, or fill your prescription drugs at Plan pharmacies, you will not have to file claims.
-Just present your identification card and pay your copayment, coinsurance, or deductible.
+When you see Plan providers, receive services at Plan hospitals and facilities, or obtain your prescription drugs at Plan pharmacies, you will not have to file claims.
+Just present your identification card and pay your deductible, copayment or coinsurance.

-You may need to file a claim when you receive a service or item from a non-plan provider or at a non-Plan facility.
-This includes services such as out-of-network emergency services, out-of-area urgent care, and services covered under the travel benefit or the dependent out-of-area benefit.
-Check with the provider to determine if they can bill us directly.
+You may need to file a claim when you receive a service or item from a non-Plan provider or at a non-Plan facility.
+This includes services such as out-of-network emergency services, out-of-area urgent care and services covered under the travel benefit.
+Check with the providers to determine if they can bill us directly.
 Filing a claim does not guarantee payment.
 If you need to file the claim, here is the process:

-Medical, hospital, and drug benefits
+Medical, hospital and drug benefits

 In most cases, providers and facilities file claims for you.
 Providers must file on the form CMS-1500, Health Insurance Claim Form.
-Facilities will file on the UB-04 form.
-For claims questions and assistance, call us at (303-338-3600) or toll-free (800-382-4661) (TTY 711).
+Your facility will file on the UB-04 form.
+For claims questions and assistance, call our Member Service Call Center at 404-261-2825 (TTY: 711).

-When you must file a claim - such as for services you received outside of the Plan's service area - submit it on the CMS-1500 or a claim form that includes the information shown below.
+When you must file a claim - such as for services you received outside the Plan's service area - submit it on the CMS-1500 or a claim form that includes the information shown below.
 Bills and receipts should be itemized and show:

 - Covered member's name, date of birth, address, phone number and ID number

-- · Name and address of the provider or facility that provided the service or supply
+- Name and address of the provider or facility that provided the service or supply

-- Dates you received the services or supplies
+- · Dates you received the services or supplies

-- Diagnosis
+- · Diagnosis

-- Type of each service or supply
+- · Type of each service or supply

 - The charge for each service or supply

 - Follow up services rendered out-of-area

 - A copy of the explanation of benefits, payments, or denial from any primary payor such as the Medicare Summary Notice (MSN)

 - · Receipts, if you paid for your services